 Definitely no small feats, any of them.

-The marketing director tells me that Nintendo of Germany acted as a direct employer of GiG, a supervisor of sorts, also estabilishing a whole set of guidelines, rules and prices.
+The marketing director tells me that Nintendo of Germany acted as a direct employer of GiG, a supervisor of sorts, also establishing a whole set of guidelines, rules and prices.
 Still, it was only natural that GiG was way more knowledgeable of the Italian market than NoG, so for the most part, GiG could carve its own path with the president, Horvat, usually having the last word on most decisions.

 At the time, it was forbidden for companies to refer to their competitors in commercials and advertisements, so GiG could compete against Giochi Preziosi and Sega only creatively.
-Unfortunately – the MD tells me – the end result wasn’t worth all the sweat and tears, not to mention the big budget, the marketing office managed to pull for the commercial.
+Unfortunately – the MD tells me – the end result wasn’t worth all the sweat and tears, not to mention the big-budget, the marketing office managed to pull for the commercial.
 Nichetti himself, by the end, seemed to give up on the project and walk away.
-The commercial is fine and the production value shows, especially compared to other similar products of the time, but it is neither weird nor memorable enough to make one say “oh man, gotta get me a Gameboy!”.
+The commercial is fine and the production value shows, especially compared to other similar products of the time, but it is neither weird nor memorable enough.

 He replied that the Armando Testa agency and Gig quarreled for months on ideas and projects.
 The agency wanted a mature and serious commercial, GiG still wasn’t ready to consider a console as something more than a toy.
 In the end, it was deemed more sensible to go with the cheapest and safest choice, one that Nintendo of Germany also strongly supported, thus making everyone “happy”.
 The international ad was re-cut and used in Italy too, the one with the robotic theme.

-Apparently, some of the images were also deeemd a bit too strong for Italian kids’ tastes so it was toned down a bit, but the main theme was kept intact.
+Apparently, some of the images were also deemed a bit too strong for Italian kids’ tastes so it was toned down a bit, but the main theme was kept intact.

-At the same time, GiG was also distributing the infamous Tiger handhelds: something that Nintendo, naturally, didn’t like, sensing a clear interference with the Game Boy market.
+Even before the contract with Nintendo, GiG was distributing the infamous Tiger handhelds.
+Nintendo, famously jealous of its relationship, sensed a clear interference with the Game Boy market.
 The MD tells me that they tried to reassure the Japanese company by telling them the Tigers were “an introduction to the world of serious gaming”, so that girls and boys could then, a couple of years later, approach the more serious Nintendo consoles.

 The Italian version of Club Nintendo was also being managed by GiG, after being set up by Mattel: it was little more than a poor man’s copy of Nintendo Power in America.
 A monthly publication with tips and tricks for games, and some poorly translated articles, the MD remembers it was one of the few topics on which there were several disagreements with Nintendo of Germany.
-It is not fondly remembered!
+It is not fondly remembered by the public either

-But, what about the idea of going back to celebrity endorsement?
-Sega at the time was heavy into various soccer players and actors, as we will see in the next article about Giochi Preziosi, maybe Nintendo could also benefit from such a strategy?
+But what about the idea of going back to celebrity endorsement?
+Sega at the time was heavy into various soccer players and actors, maybe Nintendo could also benefit from such a strategy?
 Gig always had a real “toy-centered” philosophy – the MD replied to my observation – hence, they weren’t keen on using celebrity endorsement to sell a product.
 “We wanted to keep our focus on the product, if it’s good then it’s going to sell, it doesn’t need an actor or a rapper attached to it” he commented.

 From 1993 to 1994, GiG’s philosophy proved to be successful, with the Italian market seeing some important changes.
 “Everything else is Game Over!” cry the kids in the commercial.
-GiG was trying to use slightly older teenagers by the mid 90s.
+GiG was trying to use slightly older teenagers by the mid-90s.

 Sony's arrival: the beginning of the end

 In order to answer to Sony’s new way of marketing, GiG decided to pull all stops and commissioned a commercial which featured an expensive 3D rendering of the new Nintendo 64 console.
-But still, that didn’t help: my interviewee recalls the “disastrous launch” of the Nintendo 64, being sold in Italian shops in March of 1997.
-By then, the Japanese company’s way of promoting their games and consoles seemed to be out of step with everything else, but still no amount of persuasion by GiG could make them change their mind.
+But still, that didn’t help: my interviewee recalls the “disastrous launch” of the Nintendo 64, being finally released in Italian shops in March of 1997.
+By then, the Japanese company’s way of promoting their games and consoles seemed to be out of step with everything else, but still, no amount of persuasion by GiG could make them change their mind.

 Notice how GiG was trying to play to its strengths, reminding consumers about the “two years of warranty” (like that is a feature of the console…).
 Still, the Playstation had Resident Evil, Ridge Racer, Tekken; the N64 couldn’t really compete, even though it might have been the more powerful console.

-In 1997 another event changed the way of marketing videogames to kids and teenagers: MTV finally arrived in Italy.
-The marketing director recalls that Nintendo had little to no space in that new television channel reserved for teenagers: it was all Sony again and again.
+In 1997 another event changed the way of marketing video games to kids and teenagers: MTV finally arrived in Italy.
+The director recalls that Nintendo had little to no space in that new television channel which was exclusively reserved for teenagers: it was mostly Sony, again and again.
 The console market in Italy ended up paying a hefty price for all these years of exclusively catering to children, by positioning gaming consoles right next to toys.
 No adult would ever be seen in public playing a Gameboy, or going into a toy shop to buy a SNES.

 1998-1999: Nintendo's desperation and GiG's bankruptcy

 Sony worked by making direct agreements with shops and distributors, light years ahead of Nintendo that always a little stingy and peculiar in their demands.
 Things haven’t changed much on that front, have they?
 With the big N intent at keeping its principles intact, It seemed like nothing could stop the rise of the PlayStation, also noted by national newspapers which titled “The toys industry in a Playstation crisis” (Giancarlo Radice on Il Corriere della Sera, January 1999).

 Sources and References